Dr David Waite

 - Lecturer (Urban Studies)

-My research focuses on the development of second-tier city-region economies, and I am interested in both the underpinning production systems at and the governance responses for these places.
+My research focuses on the development of second-tier city-regions and I am interested in both the underpinning production systems at and the governance responses for these places.

 My research draws on multi-disciplinary perspectives, meshing economic and human geography with specific areas of heterodox economics, particularly critical realism.
-I have a strong interest, furthermore, in: the complexities of city dealing (particularly in the devolved administrations of the UK); urban politics; and the impacts of urban infrastructure investments.
-I have ongoing theoretical interests in the potential convergence between areas of economic geography and critical realism.
+I have a strong interest, furthermore, in: urban politics; urban justice debates; and the impacts of urban infrastructure investments.